Call for papers: frequently asked questions about next steps

 If your abstract is accepted for poster display, at least one of the named authors must register and pay to attend some of the conference and make their own arrangements for putting and taking down the poster.

 Do you offer any financial support to to people giving an oral presentation or displaying a poster?

 If you work in a hospice which is a full member of Hospice UK and your abstract is accepted for presentation, one of the authors may be able to apply for a conference bursary towards the cost of attending conference.
 Availability of conference bursaries will be advertised on our website.

 How will abstracts be reviewed and scored?

 The review process is anonymous, ie reviewers do not know the names or workplace of people whose abstracts they review.
-Each pair of reviewers scores a selection of abstracts against the set criteria.
+Each pair of reviewers scores a selection of abstracts against the criteria listed below.
 Their scores inform decisions about who will be invited to give short talks, to display a poster or to participate in the poster discussion session.

-- Background: What is the rationale or gap in knowledge / practice that the work is based upon?
+- Background: what is the rationale or gap in knowledge / practice that work is based upon?

-- Results What are / were the anticipated results and how will they make a difference for hospice and palliative care?
+- Methods: what are / were the anticipated results and how will they make a difference for hospice and palliative care?

 The abstract reviewers will also consider how innovative or of interest to hospice and palliative care your abstract is.

-If the FAQs didn’t answer your question or you would like to talk to us about your project and the Call for Papers please get in touch via email at: firstname.lastname@example.org.
+If these FAQs did not answer your question please get in touch via email at: firstname.lastname@example.org.